muskaankalra24/TicTacToeStateChannel/README.md

 ```
 Finally, to run the game you will need to create an ethereum account.
 For testing purposes I advise getting a Kovan testnet wallet and some Kovan ether to play around:

-* [Metamask](https://metamask.io/) follow the instructions to install and use Metamask in your web browser
-* once installed the Kovan test network can be selected in the top left drop down menu in the addon
-* create as many account (wallet) as you want in the addon
-* obtain Kovan ether from [Gitter](https://gitter.im/kovan-testnet/faucet) by simply giving your wallet address in the chat (5 ETH every 12h per user)

 ## Usage